StellaWava/airflow_/README.md

 ### Step 3: create database and load data from the stage folder
 This final step of the workflow involves the implementation of two functions.
 The first function is responsible for creating tables in the database, while the second function facilitates the transfer of data from the S3 bucket folder into these tables.
 Three distinct tables are created: "users," "recipes," and "user_recipes."

 The "users" table captures comprehensive user information, including the user's name, address, and description.
 The "recipes" table stores all relevant recipe details.
 Lastly, the "user_recipes" table establishes the connection between user records and recipe records, containing the user's name and the respective recipe's information.
+Any duplicates in the table submissions are handled.

 It is important to note that this project relies on an airflow model/setup that does not have a PostgreSQL connection enabled.
 As an alternative, ElephantSQL is utilized as the database.
 The functions ensure the creation of the necessary tables and facilitate the movement of data from the S3 bucket folder to the respective tables in the ElephantSQL database.

 By completing this final step, the workflow successfully establishes a structured database environment and ensures the availability of organized user and recipe data, with the appropriate connections established between the two entities.

 		`
 		@task(dag=dag)